Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 Equivalent libraries can be easily found for python or other languages.

-In general when wanting to do something on a program which is not your own project, try to find other programs or libraries that have done this operation before, and determine the extent in which this is useful for you.
-Sometimes few minutes of google and github search saves you a month of developing your own class for a graph.
+In general when considering adding a feature to a program, try to find other programs or libraries that have solved the problem before, and determine the extent in which this is useful for you.
+Sometimes few minutes of google and github searches saves you a month of developing your own class.

 Finally, Libraries are a staple of high performance computing, since the usage and construction of libraries makes it possible to efficiently run code on platform with radically different architecture, such as massively parallel environment using ScaLAPACK, and GPU graphic cards using cuBLAS.